stbnrivas/dataModels/Parking/OffStreetParking/doc/spec.md

     + Optional

 + `extraSpotNumber` : The number of extra spots *available*, i.e. free.
 This value must aggregate free spots from all groups mentioned below:
-A/ those reserved for special purposes and usually require a permit.
+A/ Those reserved for special purposes and usually require a permit.
 Permit details will be found at parking group level (entity of type `ParkingGroup`).
 B/ Those reserved for other vehicle types different than the principal allowed vehicle type.
+C/ Any other parking spot not subject to the general condition rules conveyed by this entity.
     + Attribute type: [Number](http://schema.org/Number)
     + Allowed values: A positive integer number, including 0. `extraSpotNumber` plus `availableSpotNumber` must be lower than or equal to `totalSpotNumber`.